Yosef-Ali/Multi-Industry_ERPNext_Coagents_SaaS/OPENROUTER_MIGRATION.md

 - Model Comparison: https://openrouter.ai/models

 ## Migration Date
-December 2024
+October 2025

+## Security Note
+🔒 **IMPORTANT**: The original API key in commit d977388 was exposed and has been revoked.
+Always use environment variables and never commit `.env` files.

 ## Status
-✅ **COMPLETE** - All Anthropic references replaced with OpenRouter
+✅ **COMPLETE** - All Anthropic references replaced with OpenRouter (API key secured)